ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/intermediate-course/making-components-work-together.md

 Once you are done, your page should look like this:

-{{ image('/static/img/courses/intermediate/image7.png', 310, 552, caption='The carousel with the image thumbnails') }}
+{{ image('/static/img/courses/intermediate/image7.png', 310, 552, align='center third', caption='The carousel with the image thumbnails') }}

 ### Solution